 Many businesses find recycling good for business, as customers increasingly support companies committed to sustainable practices in their operations.

 Setting up recycling can take some work, but assistance is available.
 Anoka County offers technical assistance, signage, training and a grant program to purchase recycling and organics collection containers.
-You can email or call 763-324-3481 for more information on the business recycling assistance.
+More information about assistance available through Anoka County is available here.
+You can also email Commercial Recycling or call 763-324-3481 for more information on the business recycling assistance program.